Ballistic: Ecks vs. Sever: Writing

 After the director and cast were finally chosen in pre-production, McElroy's script was completely re-written by Peter M. Lenkov.
 The main reasons for re-writes included excessively big and expensive action sequences, a wish for a more serious, darker, and grittier tone, and the story of McElroy's original script focusing more on themes of family love and loss and revenge.
 The entire subplot about nanotechnology was one of the things which were added to make the film more like The Matrix (1999).
 Sever was also changed from a male to a female character.
 Despite re-writing the entire script, Lenkov was not credited in the final film, and McElroy ended up getting only writing credit, despite very little similarity between his original script and Lenkov's re-write.

 Casting

 Originally the film was intended to star Wesley Snipes and Jet Li, and then after them Sylvester Stallone and Vin Diesel were going to star.
-Kaosaynanda's preferred choices were Chow Yun-fat and Jean Reno, but producers didn't consider them financially viable.
+Kaosayananda's preferred choices were Chow Yun-fat and Jean Reno, but producers didn't consider them financially viable.

 On November 12, 1999, The Honolulu Advertiser announced Chris Lee and Franchise Pictures would produce Ballistic: Ecks vs. Sever, and that Kaos would direct the film.
 On July 26, 2001, Entertainment Weekly revealed Liu and Banderas were in discussions about starring in the film, as well as two descriptions of the film's premise: "two competing assassins who unite against a common foe" and "Bad Boys meets The Professional".